barbarer/py4e-int/_sources/strings/glossary.rst

 .. glossary::

     Counter
-      A variable used to count something, usually initialized to zero and then incremented.
+      A variable used to count something.
+It's usually initialized to zero and then incremented.

     Empty String
       A string with no characters and length 0, represented by two quotation marks.